itravelerorg/Unstoppable-Wallet-Website/src/faq/ru/about/how-to-update-unstoppable-wallet.md

-# How to update Unstoppable Wallet? дей
+# How to update Unstoppable Wallet?

 The Unstoppable is constantly a work in progress and therefore it's recommended to always use the latest version of the wallet app.